O-1 Visa Spouse | O-3 Visa Employment and Green Card

 • Your DS-160 confirmation page and receipt

-Your interview will be done at the embassy or consulate where you applied.
-You will need to prepare for your interview by reviewing the submitted documents and making sure you give honest and accurate answers to all of the questions.
-The interview questions will generally be centered on your marital relationship, your biographic information, and other factors that relate to eligibility for O-3 status.
+Your interview will be conducted at the embassy or consulate where you applied.
+You will need to prepare for your interview by reviewing the submitted documents and providing honest and accurate answers to all of the questions.
+The interview questions will generally be centered on your marital relationship, your biographic information, and other factors related to eligibility for O-3 status.
+You should prepare to answer questions around:

-Upon your arrival, you will need to present your documents to the U.S. Customs and Border Protection (CBP) officer at the port of entry.
+O-3 dependents can enter at the same time as the principal O-1 or O-2 visa holder, but dependents are not permitted to enter the United States before the employee’s authorized entry date.
+Upon your arrival, you will need to present your visa to the U.S. Customs and Border Protection (CBP) officer at the port of entry.
 The officer will review your documents and ask you about the purpose of your visit.

 It is within the discretion of the CBP officers to deny or grant an applicant entry after reviewing their documents.
 If entry is granted, your documents will be returned to you, and you will receive an admission date stamp on your arrival/departure card.
 This will indicate the period of stay of your visa.